Why Band Steering Means Better Wifi

 What Are Frequency Bands?

-A frequency band is a section of a larger frequency area.
-Wifi uses primarily two frequency bands: 2.4 GHz and 5 GHz.
+A frequency band is a section of a lager frequency area.
+Wireless network or wifi mainly uses two frequency bands: 2.4 GHz and 5 GHz.

-• 2.4 GHz is used by the older wireless standards and technologies (802.11 b/g/n), and provides the signals that reach the furthest but provide the lowest speeds.
-Because of the long reach of its signals, this frequency band is also the most vulnerable to interference from other wifi networks, as well as other wireless equipment (Bluetooth, baby monitors), and microwave ovens.
-See also 10 things that interfere with and block wifi signals.
+- 2.4 GHz is the frequency band used by the older wireless technologies (802.11 b/g/n), and in practice it is the slowest network.
+Because of the long reach of its signals, this frequency band is also the most vulnerable to interference from other Wi-Fi networks, as well as other wireless equipment (Bluetooth, baby monitors), and microwave ovens.
+See also 10 things that interfere with and block Wi-Fi signals.

-• 5 GHz is available to devices using Wi-Fi 5 and 6, as well as some of the older standards (802.11 a/n).
-The 5 GHz frequency band provides wireless signals that have a shorter reach than 2.4 GHz, but also the highest speeds / best performance.
-Newer computers and devices prefer this frequency band because of this superior performance.
+- 5 GHz is the frequency band used by Wi-Fi 5 and 6, as well as some older standards (802.11 a/n), and which in practice is the network that provides you with the highest speed.
+Newer computers and devices support and prefer the 5 GHz frequency band because it provides better performance.
 Because of the shorter reach of the signals on this frequency band, multiple access points are often necessary to provide satisfactory coverage in a home.

 What Happens When You Don't Have Band Steering?

 If your equipment does not support band steering, it is up to the user or the device to select the correct/best frequency band.
-Many routers are set up so by the vendor or service provider so that there are separate networks with different names and credentials for 5 GHz and 2.4 GHz.
-It is then up to the user to know which network and thus which frequency band to connect to.
+Many routers are set up by the manufacturer or internet provider in such a way that you have separate networks with different names for 5 GHz 2.4 GHz, and it is then up to the user to know which network, and thus which band, to connect to.

-See also Five reasons not to buy a Wi-Fi repeater.
+See also Five Reasons Bot to Buy a Wi-Fi repeater.

 What Does Band Steering Do?